COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

     | N          | A            | 50               |
     +------------+--------------+------------------+

-    And we might then also describe our detectors as follows:
+    And so we might then also describe our detectors as follows:

     +-----------------+-----------------------+-------------------+------------+
     | detector name   | detector gas mix id   | detector length   | location   |